mstknk/youtube-transcript-extractor-api/README.md

-# Store YouTube Transcript/Subtitle to Mongo DB API (including automatically generated subtitles and subtitle translations)
+# Store YouTube Transcript/Subtitle (including automatically generated subtitles and subtitle translations)

 This is a python API which allows you to get the german transcript/subtitles for a given YouTube video.
 Using  [youtube-transcript-api](https://pypi.org/project/youtube-transcript-api/):